tsers-js/core/README.md

 As you can notice, `main` is actually just another signal transducer.
 Observable's `map`, `filter` and `flatMap` (for example) are also transducers.

-`Transducers` from `TSERS` function is a JSON object that contains all transducers from drivers, grouped by drivers name (e.g. if you have a `DOM` driver then you have for example the `Transducers.DOM.events` transducer).
+`Transducers` (from `TSERS`) is a JSON object that contains all transducers from drivers, grouped by drivers name (e.g. if you are using `DOM` driver then you have for example `Transducers.DOM.events` transducer).

 TSERS provides also a small set of built-in transducers for common tasks.
 The most important ones are: `decompose`, `run` and `compose`.